top of page

 • Comes with numbness, tingling, or weakness in your legs

-Early intervention is key.
+Early intervention is essential.
 With the right approach, most people can resolve walking-related lower back pain without invasive procedures or long-term reliance on painkillers.

 The Bottom Line

-Lower back pain when walking is often a signal that your body isn’t moving in harmony.
-Tight hip flexors, stiff lower back joints, poor core stability, or nerve irritation are all common culprits.
-The good news is, these issues are fixable.
+Lower back pain during walking often signals that your body isn’t moving in harmony.
+Tight hip flexors, stiff lower back joints, poor core stability, or nerve irritation are common culprits.
+The good news is, these issues can be fixed.

-At The Back Specialists, we help people every day to understand their pain, restore proper movement, and get back to doing what they love — pain-free.
+At The Back Specialists, we help people every day understand their pain, restore proper movement, and return to their activities—pain-free.

-If you’re tired of worrying about your back every time you take a walk, book a Mini-Assessment today.
-We’ll show you exactly what’s going on and map out a personalised path to relief.
+If you’re tired of worrying about your back every time you take a walk, consider booking a Mini-Assessment.
+We’ll explain what’s going on and map out a personalized path to relief.

 The Back Specialists- lower back pain specialist near me